 Alberto García-Aspe Mena is a retired midfield football player from Mexico.
-García-Aspe was born on May 11, 1967 in Mexico City, Mexico known for being the leading player with the most caps for Mexico’s national team.
+García-Aspe was born on May 11, 1967 in Mexico City, Mexico.
+He is known for being the leading player with the most caps for Mexico’s national team.

-During his years of activity, García-Aspe was a part of the Mexican national team from 1988 to 2002, where he served not only as a huge force for the team, but also as an inspiration to Mexicans everywhere.
+During his years of activity, García-Aspe was a part of the Mexican national team from 1988 to 2002, where he served not only as a huge force for the team but also as an inspiration to Mexicans everywhere.